mysociety/alaveteli/doc/INSTALL.md

 up directory structures, creates logs, installs/updates themes, runs database migrations, etc.  You should run it after each new software update.

+One of the things the script does is install dependencies (using `bundle install`).
+Note that the first time you run it, part of the `bundle install` that compiles `xapian-full` takes a *long* time!

 If you want some dummy data to play with, you can try loading the fixtures that the test suite uses into your development database.
 You